ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 nonce:

-: A non-predictable byte string used as extra data in challenge-response interaction models (see {{-rats-models}}).
+: A never-repeating byte string used as extra data in challenge-response interaction models (see {{-rats-models}}).

 ### Classical RFC 3161 TST Info {#sec-rfc3161-classic}